Class TypeOnline coursework, 6 & 12-week courses

 Move seamlessly through online courses, lab simulations and on-site clinical experiences.

-Prepare to be a licensed radiologic technician in just two years
+Prepare to be a licensed radiologic technologist in just two years

 Beyond ARRT-required content, Franklin’s curriculum incorporates emerging healthcare topics such as artificial intelligence (AI) in imaging, digital ethics, patient advocacy and interprofessional communication.
 This ensures you’ll not only gain technical skill, but also the critical thinking, communication and professional readiness expected by leading healthcare employers.